Tootooroo/Companion/INSTALL.md

 That folder name is fine.
 You do not need to rename it.

-GitHub documents **Code → Download ZIP** as the normal way to download a repository without using Git.

 ## Do not run files from inside the ZIP